Home › Japan Green Medicall Centre Limited Privacy Policy

 You can change how you hear from us or unsubscribe from marketing at any time by clicking the “unsubscribe” link on any of our emails, or by emailing reception@japangreen.co.uk with the subject line “unsubscribe.”

-We do not normally collect personal data about visitors to our website unless they choose to provide such information (such as by filling in a website form).
+We collect personal data about visitors to our website if they choose to provide such information (such as by filling in a website form).
+We also collect certain other information using cookies including Google Analytics, as explained below.

 Cookies

 Our website uses “cookies” to enhance your experience and enable certain functionality.
-Web browsers place cookies on hard drives for record-keeping purposes and sometimes to track information (such as repeat visits).
+Web browsers place cookies (a small file of letters and numbers) on hard drives to distinguish website users for record-keeping purposes and sometimes to track information (such as repeat visits).
 You can choose to set your web browser to refuse cookies, or to alert you when cookies are being sent.
 However, if you refuse to allow cookies, this may interfere with your ability to use the site.

 Hyperlinks to other sites